MStylesMS/ParadoxFX/README-NEW.md

 ### Basic Configuration

-Edit `pxfx.ini` to configure your devices and MQTT connection:
+Edit `pfx.ini` to configure your devices and MQTT connection:

 ```ini
 [mqtt]